monsoonmaelstrom/book2/book2.md

 “Help them, or so help me, I will kill you myself,” Alex tells her.

-She rolls her eyes, and I can see Alex fighting the impulse to apply just a little bit of forward pressure to the knife in his hand.
+She rolls her eyes, and I can see Alex fighting the impulse to apply a little bit of forward pressure to the knife in his hand.

 “Alexandria,” Davy says, “I think he means it.
 If you help us, I promise that neither Hazel, Alex, nor I will attempt to harm you or interrupt your plans—as long as they do not involve us—now or at any future date.”